 Parents, we’ve all been there.
 It’s early in the morning, way before the crack of dawn, your baby cries for your attention, you walk over to their crib and bend down to pick them up, still half asleep yourself.
 As you pick them up, you’re jolted awake by a sudden twinge in your back.
 Uh oh.

-This sequence of events is far too common among parents, and makes us as chiropractors feel terrible that there isn’t more knowledge out there to show parents how to prevent back pain thats a result of holding or picking up their children incorrectly.
+This sequence of events is far too common among parents and makes us as chiropractors feel terrible that there isn’t more knowledge out there to show parents how to prevent the back pain that’s a result of holding or picking up their children incorrectly.

 Holding your baby correctly, along with regular chiropractic adjustments and proper posture and alignment, can help you avoid any and all back pain, especially from holding your baby or kids.
 Read on to get all the information you need about avoiding back pain from picking up or holding your kids.

 For most new parents, holding a baby is no big deal.
 They’re small and light, and on average, you might lift about a 7 to 10-pound baby about 40 times a day.
 But what many parents don’t realize, in the hustle and bustle that is raising a child, that by the time the child is a year old, so in just a few months, you’re lifting, carrying, and holding about 17 pounds on average, probably still about 40 times per day.